SysKeyyy/RetroScript/README.md

 # [Name]()

 ## About
-A Programming language for General purpose and Building Android & Cross-platform Apps with Easy Syntax.
+A Programming language for General purpose with Easy Syntax.
 *** was written in JavaScript and Founded on Tuesday, 7th December 2021. *** released under [Mozilla Public License]()

 ## Team